Card Game Twenty-Four

 Force reorder (What's this?)

 The game goes like this.
 Four people each show one card.
 You think of a calculation with addition, subtraction, multiplication and division on the numbers shown on the cards to get 24.
 Card Ace is 1, Jack 11, Queen 12, King 13, excluding big and small Jokers.
 Whoever comes up with the answer first wins that round.
 For instance, if the cards are 3, 4, 1, and 9, you can say 3*(4+1)+9 (* here means multiply).
-Obviously, if you or your kid is a third- or fourth-grader in school, this game has some educational value.
-You're always welcome to download it to your PC and play offline (if clicking the link doesn't work, save this page in View Source as an HTML file, and open it with a Web browser).
+Obviously, if you are or your kid is a third- or fourth-grader in school, this game has some educational value.

-Links If you don't feel challenge playing this game of twenty-four, take a look at my game of forty-eight.
-(You can change it to any arbitrary number in a matter of minutes.)
-Or for a younger kid, the game of twelve may be more appropriate.
-A number of people on the Internet have done similar work, such as Twenty-Four Game at PA HOMESCHOOLERS, Dr. WuWu's Catch 24 and Dr. Math's summary Math in Card Games.
+Upgrade and downgrade If you don't feel challenge playing this game of 24, take a look at my game of 48.
+(You can change it to any arbitrary number in a matter of minutes if you're comfortable with Javascript.)
+Or for a younger kid, the game of 12 may be more appropriate.

 To my Miscellaneous Page